Japan Sinks: Anime adaptation

-An original net animation (ONA) anime series adaptation of the novel was announced on October 9, 2019.
+An original net animation (ONA) series adaptation of the novel was announced on October 9, 2019.
 The series, titled Japan Sinks: 2020, was animated by Science Saru, with Ho Pyeon-gang and Masaaki Yuasa served as directors.
 Toshio Yoshitaka handled series composition, Naoya Wada designed the characters, and Kensuke Ushio composed the series' music.
 Yuko Sasaki, Reina Ueda and Tomo Muranaka are credited with starring roles.
 It was released worldwide by Netflix on July 9, 2020.
 A film compilation version of the series was subsequently released in Japanese theaters on November 13, 2020.

 Summary

 Shortly after the 2020 Tokyo Olympics, a major earthquake hits Japan.
-Amidst the chaos, the Mutou siblings Ayumu (a 3rd year junior high school student and track and field athlete) and her younger brother Gou (a 5th grader and video game enthusiast) attempt to escape the city with their family and friends.
+Amidst the chaos, the Mutou siblings Ayumu (a 14-year-old track and field athlete) and her younger brother Gou (a 7-year-old video game enthusiast) attempt to escape the city with their family and friends.
 However, the sinking Japanese archipelago complicates their escape.
 Plunged into extreme conditions, the Mutou siblings believe in the future and acquire the strength to survive with utmost effort.